-- Dill Leaves: Use fresh Dill leaves for this recipe.
+- Dill Leaves: Use fresh dill leaves for this recipe.
 It is best to use fresh than dried leaves to get the best flavors.

-- Garlic: I have fresh minced garlic for this recipe.
-You can also use store-bought garlic paste.
+- Garlic:Â I have fresh minced garlic for this recipe.
+You can also use homemade garlic paste.

 - Water: lentil to water ratio - I have used 1.5 cups of water for ½ cup of moong dal.

-How to Make Dill Leaves Dal in Instant Pot
+How to Make Dill Leaves Dal in Instant Pot Pressure Cooker

 Close the lid securely, and turn the vent to "SEALING".
 Select the PRESSURE COOK/MANUAL (High Pressure) setting and set the cooking time to 6 minutes.